 But this situation was extraordinary.
 You literally passed out at the airport and couldn’t board the flight; Virgin Atlantic called you in the ambulance, and you told them you were en route to the hospital.

-I asked Travelocity to request that both of these companies review their decision one more time.
+My advocacy team and I asked Travelocity to request that both of these companies review their decision one more time.
 Virgin Atlantic agreed to a full refund for your ticket.

 Travelocity refunded you an additional $2,400.